ationghc/vault-agent-injector/README.md

 # vault-agent-injector
 The Vault Agent Injector alters pods to include 2 Vault containers, that'll retreive secrets from vault and store the secrets in a shared volume, allowing the main application container access to retreive the vault secret.

 We're going to create the application pod in away that it is expected to fail.
-Then we'll address the issues as they arise.
+Then we'll address issues as they arise.

 **Kubernetes Objectives:**
 - Distinguish between kubernetes pod container types